 Basics of Medical Documentation

-There are some basics that need to be followed that are taught almost universally when it comes to medical documentation and its procedures:
+You need follow basics that are taught almost universally when it comes to medical documentation and its procedures:

 - Date, Time, and Sign everything: While this may seem simple, it is everything but simple.
-This step should not be overstated as it can be critical in piecing together many aspects of a patient’s care.
+A patients care is critical so this step should not be overstated.

 - Enter as care is given: Whenever care is given to a patient, you should be inputting it into the document.
 It will help to make sure you do not forget to put down key details as time goes on.